damianveltkamp/frontend-applications/README.md

 <img src="src/assets/images/concept2.png">

+### Target audience
+This application's main target audience are elementary school kids who want to learn about a specific culture, or can use this application to help them with school projects when it comes to culture's around the world.
+The main goal is to teach these children about these culture's.

 ## Application description
 This application is build on the Angular framework and uses Typescript, Html and SCSS.
 The cultural heritage objects are retrieved from the [Netwerk digitaal erfgoed api](https://data.netwerkdigitaalerfgoed.nl/)